kuberhealthy/kuberhealthy/cmd/test-external-check/README.md

 The external checks are only in available in Kuberhealthy 2.0.0 and later.

-To begin using the external checks be sure that the `khchecks.comcast.github.io` CRD is already applied to your cluster.
+To begin using the external checks, be sure that the `khchecks.comcast.github.io` CRD is already applied to your cluster.

 To apply the CRD simply copy and paste the YAML specs below in a new file.
 Then run the following command to apply the YAML file `kubectl apply -f crd-file.yaml`.